 Written By Ashley Annin

-In addition to boasting the latest and greatest in technology, Biltmore required an exceptional team of domestic staff to ensure the house operated like a well-oiled machine.
+In addition to boasting the latest and greatest in technology, Biltmore Estate required an exceptional team of domestic staff, also referred to as “domestic servants,” to ensure the house operated like a well-oiled machine.

 In the days when George, Edith, and Cornelia Vanderbilt resided at Biltmore, they employed up to 40 staff members who each played a crucial role in the day-to-day operations of the house and stable.
 With large house parties of guests coming and going throughout the year, Biltmore functioned more like a luxury hotel than it did a house.
-As soon as guests arrived on the estate, the domestic staff made sure that each and every one of their needs were met.
+As soon as guests arrived on the estate, the domestic staff ensured that each of their needs were met.

 Demographically speaking, the domestic staff was majority female.
 While many of the servants were native North Carolinians, there were also a number of employees from around the globe including an English Head Housekeeper, a French cook, a Swedish laundress, and an Irish Butler.

 The domestic staff members were classified into two groups: upper and lower staff.
 The higher the ranking, the more defined the responsibilities of their role.
-While each member of the staff provided invaluable service to the Vanderbilts, there were a few upper roles that maintained the standard of service and hospitality Biltmore is renowned for.
+While each member of the staff provided invaluable service to the Vanderbilts, there were a few upper roles that maintained the standard of service and hospitality for which Biltmore is renowned.

-- Whether she was single or married, the Head Housekeeper was always addressed as “Mrs.” out of respect.
+- Whether single or married, the Head Housekeeper was always addressed as “Mrs.” out of respect.

 - The Head Housekeeper supervised all lower-ranking female staff, with the exception of the Chef’s kitchen staff.